diocomweb/website/docs/programs/bandwidth_growth_program.md

 ## Governance

+**The following activities are bannable offenses:**

-**Please do NOT register a node that does not belong to you - this may result in your being banned from the system**
+* Registering a node or zone that does not belong to you
+* Falsifying data from a node or zone
+* Creation of multiple user identities by the same person in order to acquire referral points

 The Diode Community DAO is responsible for governance of this program.
 For example, the DAO will decide whether to continue the program after the first 36 months.